eunos-1128/QMEAN/doc/source/statistical_potentials.rst

 Most of the available quality predictors are based on statistical potentials of mean force as described by Sippl [sippl1990]_.
 The training and the application of the potentials of mean force is split into two objects.
-A statistics object is used to extract structural features from training protein structures and internally store them using histogram techniques.
-A potentials object then converts these histograms into potential functions and assigns pseudo energies/scores to protein structures of interest.
+A statistic object is used to extract structural features from training protein structures and internally stores them using histogram techniques.
+A potential object then converts these histograms into potential functions and assigns pseudo energies/scores to protein structures of interest.
 The number of available potentials has grown over the years.
 Only a subset